perseids-project/perseids_docs/INSTALL.md

 Restore from this zip using the eXist client Tools/Restore

-Verify that the basics of the editor are working via the following URLS:
+TODO Verify that the basics of the editor are working via the following URLS:

-TODO provide sample output for testing against.

 ## Install the Alignment Editor into eXist
 Download the code as a restorable zip from https://github.com/alpheios-project/alignment-editor/archive/master.zip

+Edit the following files in the zip to replace instances of localhost with the server name of your deployment environment:

+/db/app/align-editsentence-perseids-test.xml

 Restore from this zip using the eXist client Tools/Restore

-Update the input forms:

-TODO

-Verify that the basics of the editor are working via the following URLS:
+TODO Verify that the basics of the editor are working via the following URLS:

-TODO provide sample output for testing against.

 ## Setup Annotation Sources

-TODO (this isn't specific to the rails 3 setup so for now just use the annot sources from the live environment).
+TODO (this isn't specific to the rails 3 setup so for now just use the annot sources from the live environment see below under application config).

 # Install Apache2 and mod_proxy